Open Forum on National Anthems

-National Anthems: Anchor of Identity or Ballast in Europe? – Bar Talk
+National Anthems: Identity Anchor or Ballast in Europe? – Pub Talk

 National Anthems: Between Silent and Solemn - Storytelling Café

-Closing: Sing-Along – 3 Countries, 4 Anthems, Songs and Folk Music
+Closing: Sing Along – 3 Countries, 4 Hymns, Songs and Folk Music

-The project has funded by the Federal Government Commissioner for Culture and Media (Beauftragte der Bundesregierung für Kultur und Medien, BKM) within the context of the European Year of Cultural Heritage 2018.
-Sharing Heritage
+The project is funded by the Federal Government Commissioner for Culture and the Media (BKM) as part of the European Year of Cultural Heritage 2018.

 Funded by the Cultural Foundation of the Free State of Saxony.
 This measure is co-financed by tax funds on the basis of the budget passed by the members of the Saxon Parliament.